-Solar generation currently uses the median production year from 10 years of simulated hourly profiles.
+Solar generation currently uses 10 years of simulated hourly profiles.
 Solar generators are matched to the closest simulated site and technology type (ground-mount or rooftop), and then output is scaled relative to installed capacity.

 3.3 Forced Outage Rates